 In contrast, our Sector Rotation strategy relies almost exclusively on actively managed funds.
 Our Stock and Bond Upgrading strategies rely more on active funds than passive ones, but include both at times.
 The investment vehicles SMI uses vary between passive and active, but in all of the strategies (except our indexing Just-the-Basics), SMI uses an active technique to select those investments.

-Over the long-term, these active strategies have provided returns well in excess of what the market has provided.
+Over the long term, these active strategies have provided returns well in excess of what the market has provided.
 In recent years, specifically since the 2008 financial crisis, indexing has had the upper hand over most active strategies.
 Although Sector Rotation has continued to far exceed the market’s rate of return, both Upgrading and DAA have trailed the market over the past 5 years.
 It’s not unusual for index funds to outperform during bull markets such as we’ve had in recent years, but that script often changes during bear markets.
-(See Will the Bear’s Bite Be Especially Painful for Passive Investors?)

 Our most recent research indicates that using momentum to select a blend of passive and active investment vehicles produces the best risk/reward outcomes.
-If you haven’t read our May 2014 cover article, Higher Returns With Less Risk: The Best Combinations of SMI’s Most Popular Strategies, we highly recommend that you do so.
+If you haven’t read our article, Higher Returns With Less Risk, Re-Examined, we recommend that you do so.
 It makes a powerful argument by laying out the risk/reward framework and thought process behind combining multiple strategies within your portfolio.